ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 [^rss]: In this case colors are also hard-coded in RSS feeds which means the posts will look better in feed readers.
 [^chunk]: I never remember how to show code chunks without their being evaluated so I always need to look at [the source](https://github.com/gadenbuie/garrickadenbuie-com/blob/897d8cde5387a8237eb641490e69cabab39129c1/content/blog/2018/2018-03-05-dry-vignette-and-readme.Rmd) of [Garrick Aden-Buie's blog post about Rmd fragments](https://www.garrickadenbuie.com/blog/dry-vignette-and-readme/).
 [^button]: With color not hard-coded in the html, but as classes, you could imagine folks developing browser extensions to override your highlighting style.
+[^pygments]: We've changed styles again, now we use pygments.